PGA Championship History

 From its inception to 1958, the PGA Championship followed a match play format.
 That gave the PGA Championship a unique flavor, but ultimately made it unpopular among television producers, for the format could result in the marquee players being driven out before the weekend.
 (In this writer’s estimation, the change was a mistake that should be corrected).

 The PGA Championship also has had some difficulty finding a place on the calendar.
 Prior to the 1960s, it often was played the week following the British Open, in late July.
 In 1971, it was played in Florida in February.
-It has been in August for some time, but now seems destined to move to May, while the Players Championship moves back to February.
+In 2019, the PGA Championship will move to May.

 It’s also worth noting that the PGA Championship is not a product of the PGA Tour.
 The PGA Tour split from the PGA of America in 1968, to form an association that focused on the needs of touring professionals.
 The PGA of America remained focused on “club” and teaching professionals.
 The PGA Tour, in fact, doesn’t manage any of golf’s “Majors.”